With over 40 years of experience as an avid DIYer, I only recently found out I was using the wrong saw most of the time.

 As well as decking, they’re great for cutting timber frames, floor & ceiling joists, rafters and cladding materials.
-An excellent all-round saw.
+An excellent all-around saw.

 Some saws have an adjustable base plate, enabling you to cut angles up to 60° and adjust the cut’s depth.

-Blades to suit most materials are available – wood, metal, stone, ceramics – but you must use the right blade for the job to avoid damaging the saw.
+Blades to suit most materials are available – wood, metal, stone, ceramics – but you must use the best blade for the job to avoid damaging the saw.

 |Portable – you take the saw to the wood||Not suitable for fine, accurate work|